On This Page

 So, if you are surprised to see one of these, its likely that the mode has been set accidentally.
 Again, they would frankly be better represented as text symbols simply stating the mode.

-In all cases, if you are surprised to see one of these, its likely the mode has been selected accidently.
+In all cases, if you are surprised to see one of these, it’s likely the mode has been selected accidentally.
 It can then be turned off.
+There are more examples from Toyota below.

 The first indicator is found in vehicles that have a single option.
 The second can be found in vehicle with two options and is for deep snow and mud.
 The third is the second option and is for snow and dirt.